AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Core 2.3.1

-* Fixed an issue with displaying Android local notifications.
+* Fixed an issue with displaying local notifications.

 ## Aug 7, 2023